COS-301/miniproject-2023/README.md

     </td>
     <td style="vertical-align: top; width: 70%;">
             <b>Triumph Ndlovu</b><br>
-    I'm Triumph, a computer science student with a passion for problem-solving through elegant and efficient code.
+    I'm a computer science student with a passion for problem-solving through elegant and efficient code.
 I'm excited to be part of the next generation of programmers who are pushing the boundaries of what's possible.
       <br>
       <a href="https://github.com/TriumphNdlovu">
         <img src="https://img.icons8.com/material-rounded/24/000000/github.png" width="30" height="30"/>